LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 ## PID should be required, etc

-## Snapshot of DOI use
+## Publishing behaviour of researchers

-TIB Survey 2017
+According to:

+Technische Informationsbibliothek (TIB) (conducted by engage AG) (2017): Questionnaire and Dataset of the TIB Survey 2017 on information procurment and pubishing behaviour of researchers in the natural sciences and engineering.
+Technische Informationsbibliothek (TIB).
+DOI: [https://doi.org/10.22000/54](https://doi.org/10.22000/54)

-1400 scientists in the natural sciences & engineering (across Germany) → 70% of the researchers are using DOIs for journal publications → less than 10% use DOIs for research data
+- responses from 1400 scientists in the natural sciences & engineering (across Germany)
+- 70% of the researchers are using DOIs for journal publications
-(have a look: data available at doi.org/10.22000/54)

-Why?
+- less than 10% use DOIs for research data
-56% answered that they don’t know about the option to use DOIs for other publications (datasets, conference papers etc.)
+-- 56% answered that they don’t know about the option to use DOIs for other publications (datasets, conference papers etc.)
-57% stated no need for DOI counselling services
+-- 57% stated no need for DOI counselling services
-40% of the questioned researchers need more information 30% cannot see a benefit from a DOI
+-- 40% of the questioned researchers need more information -- 30% cannot see a benefit from a DOI

 ## Choosing the right repository